What Type Of Car Would You Choose?

 ..Your decision will depend on the state you live in.

-While new research shows that Battery-Electric Vehicles (BEVs) are less expensive to operate than gasoline fueled vehicles, the costs vary significantly by state.
+Battery-Electric Vehicles (BEVs) are less expensive to operate than gasoline fueled vehicles, although the costs vary significantly by state.
 Recent research --'Relative Costs of Driving Electric and Gasoline Vehicles in the Individual U.S. States -- is authored by Michael Sivak and Brandon Schoettle of the University of Michigan Sustainable Worldwide Transportation Group.
 The paper examines the variation across U.S. states in the relative fuel cost of electric and gasoline vehicles.
 The study is limited to comparison of energy costs and does not account for differences in purchase price and maintenance costs of these vehicles.
 For starters, the average cost -- not counting for variations in state fuel costs -- are dramatic.

 Average Annual Energy Cost